search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-How does someone know whether a legal document from your business is valid and official?
+How does someone know whether a legal document from a business is valid and official?
 Maybe a signature from an officer proves it’s valid.
 Maybe a notarized signature from an authorized representative makes it official.
 Sometimes corporations show their legal documents are official and valid with a corporate seal.
-Below, we take a look at the corporate seal definition and why a business might use one.
+This guide helps define what a corporate seal is and why a business might use one.

 The corporate seal definition has its roots in a long history.
-The seal normally signifies that a corporate action is valid.
-A corporate seal can be a unique symbol that represents your company, and it can be displayed in many different ways, including:
+The seal normally signifies that a corporate action is valid and authorized by that company.
+A corporate seal can be a unique symbol that represents a particular company, and it can be displayed in many different ways, including:

 • A rubber stamp on a document